Why is this medication prescribed?

 How should this medicine be used?

-Rosuvastatin comes as a tablet to take by mouth.
+Rosuvastatin comes as a tablet (Crestor) to take by mouth.
+Rosuvastatin also comes as a capsule (Ezallor) to take by mouth or to open, mix with water, and give through a feeding tube.
 It is usually taken once a day with or without food.
 Take rosuvastatin at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take rosuvastatin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor will probably start you on a low dose of rosuvastatin and gradually increase your dose, not more than once every 2 to 4 weeks.